Proof-Of-Humanity/group-currency/README.md

 ### **Minting group tokens**

-Once a personal currency has been added as member to the group it is possible to use it as collateral to mint Proof of Humanity Group Tokens ($HGT).
+Once a personal currency has been added as member to the group it is possible to use it as collateral to mint Proof of Humanity Group Tokens ($POH).
 The personal tokens are sent to the treasury and, in exchange, the person receives the same amount of group currency.

 >- Alice is registered in Proof of Humanity
 >- Bob has 10 AliceCoin
 >- Bob uses 10 AliceCoin to mint $POH
 >- Now Bob has 10 $POH
 >- The group currency treasury has 10 (more) AliceCoin

+The account minting must correspond to a member token and a claimed PoH ID.

 ### **Redeeming personal tokens**